 When the kids and I find a patch of chickweed, we all grab a stem and start nibbling!
 Her leaves, stems, and flowers are all edible and are a powerhouse source of fresh nutrients that our bodies crave in the spring.

 Associated with the element of Water, chickweed helps move your lymph by washing away toxins and metabolic waste and boosting immunity.
+Chickweed is incredible medicine for breaking up and dissolving cysts, including breast or ovarian cysts, and is a star ingredient in my Flowing Waters tincture.
 She also soothes and supports the digestive system, which may be a little sluggish after the heavier foods we often eat during the fall and winter.

 Chickweed can be used fresh as a poultice, tinctured, or infused in vinegar, but my favorite way to use chickweed medicinally is as an herbal oil.

 Infusing chickweed in oil is a wonderful way to use this wild herb for a variety of common skin ailments.
 Her cooling and drying energetics makes chickweed an incredible herbal ally for soothing inflamed skin, insect bites or stings, diaper rash, sun burns, or itchy skin conditions like eczema.